Conditions

 What is Otitis media?

 Otitis media is an inflammation of the middle ear.
-This inflammation often begins when infections that cause sore throats, colds, or other respiratory illnesses spread to the middle ear.
-These can be viral or bacterial infections.
+This inflammation often begins when the infection that causes respiratory illness spreads to the middle ear.

 Acute otitis media is a short-term ear infection with sudden onset of signs and symptoms of middle-ear effusion and inflammation.